Read all about the problems with plastic waste, in the article excerpts which follow, and also go and read the full articles at the linked websites:

 Horrified British diver reveals ocean off picturesque holiday hotspot Bali is completely clogged with plastic that’s killing wildlife

-ALARMING footage of a British diver swimming through swathes of plastic rubbish reveals the harrowing extent of global ocean pollution.
+ALARMING footage of a British diver swimming through swathes of plastic rubbish reveals the harrowing extent of global ocean pollution. here is another of the many, and growing, problems with plastic waste.

 Richard Horner, 45, who has been living and diving in Bali for more than five years, can be seen twisting and turning through the water, in a bid to avoid a deluge of wrappers and bags floating into him. via Horrified British diver